deelaka-gudz/mark_orders_shipped_routine_stage2_automation/README.md

 streamlit run app.py --server.headless true --server.port 8201
 ```

-The dashboard provides one button to run Stage 1 and then Stage 2 with the same Python environment.
-It streams the script logs, shows the current stage, current step, uptime, generated files, and download buttons for the final tab-delimited tracking upload handoff and unmapped courier review file.
+The dashboard runs Stage 0, Stage 1, and Stage 2 in sequence with a single button.
+If Stage 0 exits with a non-zero code, Stage 1 and Stage 2 are automatically skipped.
+The dashboard streams all script logs, shows the current stage, current step, uptime, generated files, and download buttons for the final tab-delimited tracking upload handoff and unmapped courier review file.

 Runs launched from the dashboard force `AUTOMATION_HEADLESS=true`, so Playwright runs without opening the browser window even if `.env` has `HEADLESS=false`.